 By default ParAMS opens a Lennard-Jones project.
-Switch to ReaxFF or GFN1-xTB in the Parameters menu.
+Switch to ReaxFF, GFN1-xTB, ASE and No Parameters in the Parameters menu.

 21.1.2 Overview

 The ParAMS GUI lets you set up training and validation sets, run ReaxFF and DFTB parametrizations, and view the results.
 It is a GUI for the ParAMS Python library.